Autodesk/synthesis/tutorials/FusionExporter.md

 under the `Utilities` tab.
 ![image_caption](img/fusion/fusion-utilities-with-synthesis.png)

-Thanks for installing the Synthesis Fusion Exporter!
-For any additional help visit our [Synthesis Community Discord Server](https://www.discord.gg/hHcF9AVgZA) where you can talk directly to our developers.

 ### Using an Installer

 Our automatic installer is still in development, visit the [Synthesis Discord Server](https://www.discord.gg/hHcF9AVgZA) for updates and any manual installing help.